How Lash Techs Can Tell The Difference Between A Chemical Burn vs Allergic Reaction

 - Weigh down the top eyelid with foam tape or a sanitised coin to prevent it from moving too much and opening up during treatment.

-- Double check the placement of eyepatches.
+- Double check the placement of the eyepatches.
 Eyepatches or tape being placed too high can cause discomfort which can make your client automatically open their eyes.

 - Use a lash mirror to check that the eyes are fully closed during treatment